-WAZ-WAN which when translated literally means ‘ chefs’ shop’ ( WAZ- meaning a skilled chef and WAN- meaning shop).
-WAZ-WAN comprises roughly around 13-15 dishes.
-Here it carries some bad news for strictly vegetarian or vegan folks because WAZ-WAN essentially has all non-veg dishes, mutton being the crucial essence of it.
+Wazwan which when translated literally means “chefs’ shop” (‘Waz’ meaning a skilled chef and ‘Wan’ meaning shop).
+Wazwan comprises roughly around 13 to 15 dishes.
+Here it carries some bad news for strictly vegetarian or vegan folks because Wazwan essentially has all non-veg dishes, mutton being the crucial essence of it.

-This isn’t it yet, the next up is a dish called ‘ rogan josh’ which again is an oil rich, tremendously spicy curry with mutton that is very soft and tender which when touched easily tears apart.
-‘Rogan josh’ stands out for the bright red colored gravy and has a medium level of consistency, not very thick and not very translucent as well.
-The Kashmiri red chilli that this dish takes in gives it hot spicy flavour and a coloring ingredient that is called ‘mavall’(Cockscombe flower) in the regional language is used for its bright red color giving it a slight sweet texture as well.
-The highly tender meat and the ‘rogan josh’ curry is one such delicacy that one wouldn’t need a dessert for, as it feels much better to retain the taste on the taste buds.
+This isn’t it yet; the next up is a dish called rogan josh which again is an oil-rich, tremendously spicy curry with mutton that is very soft and tender, which, when touched easily tears apart.
+Rogan josh stands out for the bright red-coloured gravy and has a medium level of consistency, not very thick and not very translucent as well.
+The Kashmiri red chilli that this dish takes in gives it a hot spicy flavour.
+A colouring ingredient called mawal (dried Cockscomb flower) in the regional language is used for its bright red colour giving it a slight sweet texture as well.
+The highly tender meat and the rogan josh curry are such delicacies that one wouldn’t need a dessert for, as it feels much better to retain the taste on the taste buds.

-‘Aab-gosh’, a curry prepared with dried milk is yet another lip smacking dish, with not much of spice, and is very simple yet amazingly delicious.
+Aab-gosht, a curry prepared with dried milk, is yet another lip-smacking dish with not much spice and is very simple yet amazingly delicious.
 It is much like a sweet soup with mutton.
-Again one very popular dish, among the natives.
+Again one trendy dish among the natives.